Apteco/py-apteco/docs/source/reference/topics/cube.rst

 Selector variables
 ~~~~~~~~~~~~~~~~~~

+Selector variables can be used directly as cube dimensions,
-Selector variables, though not any selector sub-types (such as Array or Date variables)
+though this doesn't include any selector sub-types,
+such as Array or Flag Array variables.
+(The exception to this is Date and DateTime variables,
-can be used directly as cube dimensions.
+which can be used as dimensions when a banding is applied – see the section below.)

 Conversion to a pandas DataFrame: